nyergler/nyergler.github.io/content/posts/2005-07-12-wplicense-updated-and-it-really-really-works.md

 This release also adds a new configuration option: “Include license badge in default footer”.
 If you use the default WordPress theme (or probably 90% of the other themes out there that call wpfooter(); ), checking this saves you the hassle of manually editting your template.
 The [template functions][3]  are still available for manipulating and displaying the license information in other ways, this just seemed like a logical addition to make life easier.

-All this combined with some (but not lots, mind you) <span class="caps">UI</span>-lovin’ means that anyone using an old version (yes, both of you) should go ahead and upgrade.
+All this combined with some (but not lots, mind you) UI-lovin’ means that anyone using an old version (yes, both of you) should go ahead and upgrade.